molab-itp/98-MoGallery/README.md

 - [ITP Mobile App Development Lab course](https://github.com/mobilelabclass-itp/content-2023)

+## Requirements

+- iPhone/iPad running iOS 16+, to run the app
+- macOS 13+, for XCode development

 ## Manifesto

 Born of a need to share and collaborate free of evil profit-driven corporations.